-The other prerequisites for SEDA approval may vary according to the source of the renewable energy (solar, biomass, hydroelectricity, etc.) and the output of the renewable energy installation.
+Other prerequisites for SEDA approval vary depending on the renewable energy source (solar, biomass, hydroelectricity, etc.) and the output of the renewable energy installation.
 SEDA has a number of guidelines and documents on its website detailing the application processes, tests and checks to be carried out and technical requirements for each particular type of renewable energy installation.
 For instance, corporate applicants must have a minimum paid-up capital of 20,000 ringgit or equivalent if they intend to develop renewable energy installations with a rated kWp or net export capacity of up to 72kWp or 72kW.
-If the installation's net export capacity exceeds 72kWp, then the minimum paid-up capital is increased to 50,000 ringgit or its equivalent.41 Additionally, SEDA may require the applicant to conduct tests and checks, including a connection confirmation check or a power system study conducted in accordance with the Renewable Energy (Technical and Operational Requirements) Rules 2011.
+If the installation's net export capacity exceeds 72kWp, then the minimum paid-up capital is increased to 50,000 ringgit or its equivalent.42 Additionally, SEDA may require the applicant to conduct tests and checks, including a connection confirmation check or a power system study conducted in accordance with the Renewable Energy (Technical and Operational Requirements) Rules 2011.

 If the feed-in tariff approval is granted, then the ESA licence holder whose distribution network is to be connected to the renewable energy power plant or installation to which the approval relates, is required to enter into a renewable energy power purchase agreement (REPPA) with the feed-in approval holder in the form prescribed under the Renewable Energy (Renewable Energy Power Purchase Agreement) Rules 2011.
 The minimum terms of the REPPA will vary according to the type of renewable resource used and the capacity of the renewable energy installation.
 Similar to PPAs, REPPAs may contain restrictions on foreign participation, foreign control, or transfer or assignment that are more stringent than those prescribed under the renewable energy laws, although these will generally be reflective of the existing government policies on foreign investment in the Malaysian energy sector.

-It should be noted that feed-in tariff approvals are subject to quotas that are announced by SEDA on its official website.
-Successful applications will be placed in a queue and be subject to a ballot process until the quota is exhausted.43 In January 2020, SEDA announced a feed-in tariff quota of 20MW for biomass installations, 20MW for biogas and 116MW for small hydro installations.
-An e-bidding process for the latter two was carried out in the first quarter of 2020.
+It should be noted that feed-in tariff approvals are subject to quotas that are announced by SEDA on its official website, in six-month windows over a period of three years.
+Successful applications will be placed in a queue and will be subject to a ballot process until the quota has been exhausted.45

 Large-scale solar photovoltaic plants